CLICK HERE TO GO DIRECTLY TO THE EVENTS CALENDAR

 See the pdf version of the programme below or download here

-Booking is open for Benefactors only - click right to buy tickets
+Booking is now open - click right to buy tickets or see links from individual events.

 It is my pleasure to bring you the programme for the 2017 Festival and once again, safely past our 40th year, we continue to bring a feast of wonderful events to the beginning of summer in Orkney.